Skip to main content

 Dr. Dudley suggests low-impact, cross-training activities such as swimming, biking or using the elliptical.

-You don't need to live with lingering pain.
-Gundersen orthopedic surgeons see patients at more than a dozen locations in Wisconsin, Minnesota and Iowa—and can help you bet back to living your life.
+Remember: You don't need to suffer through living with lingering pain any longer.
+Listen to your body and take the first step towards a pain-free life that you love.
+Gundersen orthopedic doctors and surgeons see patients at more than a dozen locations in Wisconsin, Minnesota and Iowa—and they’re ready to help you.
 Find a location near you.

 Related articles